ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99d-quiz-selection-sort.md

 :::::::::: question ::::::::::
 Answer TRUE or FALSE.

-Selection Sort (as the code is written in this module) is a stable sorting algorithm.
+Selection Sort (as the code is written in this chapter) is a stable sorting algorithm.
 Recall that a stable sorting algorithm maintains the relative order of records with equal keys.